anopse/ItemAnnouncer/README.md

 32238;/g Ring of Calming Waves is good for healers;/raid Ring of Calming Waves Minbid is 200
 ```

-The formation is splitted into two parts, the header (always 3 lines), and the items data.
+The import data is splitted into two parts, the header (always 3 lines), and the items data.

 ### Header